Zapote/go-ezbus/README.md

 <img src="logo.png" align="right" width="140" />

 This is a package for communication between software components.
-It helps with send, publish and receive messages.
+It makes sending, publishing and receiving messages super easy!

 Using RabbitMQ as transport for messages.
 More transports can and will (hopefully) be added